meteor/blaze-tutorial/tutorial/simple-todos/01-creating-app.md

 meteor add dev-error-overlay
 ```

-You can try to make some mistakes and then you are going to see the errors in the browser and not only in the console.
+You can try to make some mistakes and then you are going to see the errors in the browser as well as in the console.

 > Review: you can check how your code should look in the end of this step [here](https://github.com/meteor/blaze-tutorial/tree/master/src/simple-todos/step01).